ax-va/PyOpenGL-Pygame-Stemkoski-Pascale-2021/README.md

 You find the examples in the examples folder (package).
 Just read the class description in a script and run it.
 Since the object-oriented approach is used, the auxiliary classes necessary for running the examples are logically separated in other folders (packages).

-You need also to install the following used packages or later:
+You need also to install the following packages used here or later:
 - numpy 1.21.1
 - pygame 2.0.1
 - PyOpenGL 3.1.5